 1. Be conscious of colours

 Autumn has a new colour palette, and your house should reflect the change of seasons as well.
-Adam Tahir of Fine & Country East London says: “colours are a prerequisite in assuring a house sits within the seasonal trend, and offers buyers exactly what they’ve been anticipating.
+Adam Tahir of Fine & Country Finsbury Park says: “colours are a prerequisite in assuring a house sits within the seasonal trend, and offers buyers exactly what they’ve been anticipating.
 Use colours like cranberry or salsa red, Buckingham or Eden green, and even muted colours like olive, coffee, or truffle brown.
 Décor-wise, highlight fireplaces, candles, rustic furniture, and historical features.
 This can even be achieved in new-build homes.
 Just because the structure is brand new doesn’t mean you can’t make your house autumnal.”

 2. Tend to your garden